yujinjeon-kr/global-sales-analytics-/README.md

-# Revenue Growth Quality Analysis
+# Revenue Growth Quality & Monetization Analysis

-## 1. Problem
+## Overview

-Revenue is increasing across markets, but top-line growth alone does not indicate sustainable performance.

-This project evaluates whether growth is driven by scalable value (AOV) or short-term volume expansion.
+This project analyzes multi-country transaction data to evaluate whether revenue growth is driven by **scalable value (AOV)** or short-term **volume expansion**.

+Rather than relying on top-line growth, the analysis focuses on **growth quality** and **monetization efficiency** across markets.

 ---

+## Key Question

+> Is revenue growth truly sustainable, or is it driven by declining value per transaction?

+---

-## 2. Approach
+## Approach

+### 1. Growth Decomposition

-To assess growth quality, revenue is decomposed into two core drivers:
+Revenue is broken down into two core drivers:

 * **Volume** → number of orders
 * **Value** → Average Order Value (AOV)

-A **YTD-aligned year-over-year framework** is applied to ensure consistent comparison across markets.
+This allows identification of whether growth is structurally healthy or driven by discount-led expansion.

 ---

+### 2. YTD-Aligned YoY Framework

+To ensure fair comparison across markets:

+* Year-to-date (YTD) periods are aligned
+* Growth is calculated on consistent time windows

+---

-## 3. Market Segmentation
+### 3. Market Segmentation

 Markets are classified based on growth structure: